-If you’re a freelancer or independent contractor, you may already know from experience about the woes of hunting down payments from clients.
+If you’re a freelancer or independent contractor you may already know from experience about the woes of hunting down payments from clients.
 It can leave you feeling like someone who makes decent money, but doesn’t always have cash readily available due to a stack of unpaid invoices.

-Personal lines of credit, or PLOCs, can be viable options to help manage your cash flow.
-With these credit lines, you’ll be able to access money as needed — giving you a viable safety net when money gets tight and bills are due.
+A personal line of credit, or PLOC, can be a viable option to help manage your daily cash flow.
+With this type of credit line, you’ll be able to access money as needed — giving you a viable safety net when money gets tight and bills are due.

-Some people may confuse PLOCs with personal loans.
-Knowing the difference between the two products can help you determine which one may be right for you — and how to use the form of credit properly.
+Some people may confuse a PLOC with a personal loan.
+Knowing the difference between the two products can help you determine which one may be right for you — and how to use this form of credit properly.

 What is a personal line of credit (PLOC)?

 A personal line of credit is an unsecured revolving account with a variable interest rate, according to CreditCards.com.
-This method of credit is usually cheaper than a credit card cash advance and offers the benefit of not requiring collateral.
+This method of credit is usually cheaper than a credit card cash advance and offers the benefit of not requiring collateral, such as your home.

-That being said, however, PLOCs are typically for consumers with a strong credit history.
-That factor, combined with other contingencies, means PLOCs might not be the best option for everyone.
+However, PLOCs are typically for consumers with a strong credit history.
+That factor, combined with other contingencies, means a PLOCs might not be the best option for everyone.

-“You generally need good credit to qualify for a PLOC (say, 680+ on the FICO scale) because this is unsecured credit,” says Ted Rossman, industry analyst at Creditcards.com.
+“You generally need good credit to qualify for a PLOC (say, 680-plus on the FICO scale) because this is unsecured credit,” says Ted Rossman, industry analyst at CreditCards.com.
 “You’re not putting your home, car or any other collateral on the line.”